AdaCore/gnatstudio/docs/users_guide/menus.rst

    Examine the contents of the memory at the location of the selected variable

 .. index:: menu; debug --> data --> display local variables

 * :menuselection:`Debug --> Data --> Display Local Variables`

-   Display local variables in the data window
+   Display the local variables in the Variables view

 .. index:: menu; debug --> data --> display arguments

 * :menuselection:`Debug --> Data --> Display Arguments`

-   Display arguments to the current subprogram
+   Display the arguments of the current subprogram in the  Variables view

-   Shortcut: Ctrl+U

-.. index:: menu; debug --> data --> display registers

-* :menuselection:`Debug --> Data --> Display Registers`

-   Display the contents of registers in data window

 .. index:: menu; debug --> data --> display any expression...

 * :menuselection:`Debug --> Data --> Display Any Expression...`

-   Opens a dialog to choose an expression to display
+   Display the value of any expression in the Variables view

 .. index:: menu; debug --> run...